 - Print off the Taste Testing Game Sheet – you may wish to print one off for yourself too

-- Cut up fruit and vegetables into small bite sized pieces – 2 to 3
+- Cut up fruit and vegetables into small bite sized pieces – 2 to 3 pieces of each

 - Place each different fruit or vegetable into individual holes in a muffin tin or ice cube tray.
 Or lay them out in the rainbow of colours on a plate